-The Dean of Student Services (or designee) may suspend a student from the College for an interim period pending disciplinary or criminal proceedings, or medical evaluation.
+The Assistant Dean of Students (or designee) may suspend a student from the college for an interim period pending disciplinary or criminal proceedings, or medical evaluation.

-- The Dean of Academic Affairs will be informed regarding an interim removal of a student from class during a disciplinary investigation.
+- The Dean of Academic Affairs, along with the faculty of the suspended student, will be informed regarding an interim removal of a student from class during a disciplinary investigation.

 - A student suspended on an interim basis shall be given a prompt opportunity to appear personally before a conduct hearing officer in order to discuss the issue.

 The primary responsibility for managing the classroom environment rests with the faculty.
 Students who engage in any prohibited or unlawful acts that result in disruption of a class may be directed by the faculty member to leave the class for the remainder of the class period.
 Longer suspensions from a class, or dismissal based upon conduct behavior grounds, must be consulted with the Assistant Dean of Students, Dean of Students, and the Dean of Academic Affairs.

 Any student, faculty, or staff member may report actions and behaviors that affect the well-being and rights of all community members.
 To ensure a safe and comfortable learning and working environment for all, the college supports a see-something, say-something philosophy, without fear of retaliation.
 Students, faculty, and staff should report incidents or concerns to BFIT Security (email@example.com) at 617-588-1355 or to the Assistant Dean of Students.
 An official incident report (DOCX 46.7KB) is also available on the college’s student conduct website.